 The RSC Shakespeare toolkit enables teachers to engage students the way directors do their actors: on their feet, speaking the language aloud, unlocking its meaning and making it their own.
 The toolkit contains lesson plans that combine social and historical context with theatre-based strategies that help students actively explore the scenes, characters, language and stories.
 Further information about their education work can be found on the RSC website.

-The Central School of Speech & Drama is a specialist conservatoire within the University of London.
+3) The Central School of Speech & Drama is a specialist conservatoire within the University of London.
 It provides the highest quality of theatre education and professional training through undergraduate and postgraduate study.
-More information about their work is available on the CSSD website](http://www.cssd.ac.uk/about-central).
+More information about their work is available on the CSSD website.

-The Henley Review of Cultural Education and the government’s response to it can be found on the Department for Education’s website.
+4) The Henley Review of Cultural Education and the government’s response to it are available on GOV.UK.